William G. Kaufmann

 William G. Kaufmann (December 10, 1869 – January 16, 1947) was an American businessman and politician.

+Biography

 Born in Sheboygan, Wisconsin, Kaufmann was in the meat retail business until retirement.
 He also worked in a logging camp and owned a fishing tug.
 Kaufmann served on the Sheboygan Fire and Police Commission and the Welfare Bureau.
 Kaufmann served in the Wisconsin State Assembly in 1921 and was a Republican.
 Kaufmann died in Sheboygan, Wisconsin.